STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 - Type "python3 -m http.server" into terminal
 - Select 'Open in new browser' when pop up appears.
 - Website deployed!

+#### GitHub Pages

+* Log into GitHub and locate the repository.
+* At the top locate the settings option
+* Scroll towards the bottom of the page and locate GitHub Pages
+* Click on the link "Check it out here!"
+* Under 'Source' dropdown, click 'Master' from the options.
+* Click the save button.
+* The site is now published, it may not be available immediately.
+* The site URL is visible on the green bar under the "Github Pages".

 ### Local Development